marithetland/AsmPipe/README.md

 [Updates](#Updates)

 ## Requirements
 These need to be installed and in path for the entire pipeline to work.
-Other versions of these tools will possibly work too, but these are the I have tested with.
+Other versions of these tools will possibly work too, but these are the ones I have tested.

 * Linux or MacOS
 * Python 3.5.0+